 "I JUST REALIZED SOMETHING! [...]
 I AM THE ONLY CHARACTER IN THIS SHOW WHO LOOKS REMOTELY JAPANESE!
-THANK YOU!"Mukokuseki (無国籍) is the use of physical features associated with certain ethnic groups in anime, with characters having traits like round eyes, light skin, taller stature, and various hair colors.
-It literally means "stateless" (i.e. "without nationality"), though the term relates to more abstract anime and is used for hyperbole in this case.
+THANK YOU!"Mukokuseki (jp: 無国籍) is the use of physical features associated with certain ethnic groups in anime such as round eyes, light skin, height and a variety of hair colors.
+It literally means "stateless" (i.e. "without nationality"), though the term relates to more abstract anime, and in this case, used hyperbolically.
 Note that just because you perceive someone as being a particular ethnicity despite Word of God saying otherwise doesn't mean it is this trope.
 The trope appears when characters of the same race look completely different, or characters of different races look essentially the same.
 It's the ambiguity that arises when there is a lack of Facial Profiling.
 Look at the picture to the right.
-Are the character all different ethnicities, if so what are they?
+Are the characters all different ethnicities, if so what are they?
 Are they all the same ethnicity, if so which is it?
-It can cause some other problems with a Live-Action Adaptation... do you cast a character based on canon ethnicity or just someone who falls in the range of their 'stateless' vagueness?
-(See the controversy around the live action movies of Avatar: The Last Airbender, Dragon Ball and the upcoming AKIRA for example).
+It can cause some other problems with a Live-Action Adaptation... do you cast a character based on canon ethnicity or just someone who falls in the range of their "stateless" vagueness?
 People typically fall back on one of two explanations for this trope.
 The first is that the purpose of mukokuseki is to make characters look distinct so that the audience, and the artists don't get confused.
 In works set in the largely homogeneous Japan, it can be hard for an animator to make unique designs in such a simple art style for several dozen straight black-haired, brown-eyed people.
 A Trope Codifier for this was Sailor Moon, the cast of which grows quite large over the course of the series.
 Despite a majority of the characters being 100% Japanese, they have every hair and eye color possible - and even some that aren't.
 A point of contention is that the main character has yellow hair and blue eyes making her look 'white.'
 Taking into account that her mother has blue hair and her daughter has pink hair it's clear the color isn't meant to indicate any race.
-In the Live Action adaptation, the wild colors were part of the main cast's transformations, but in their civilian personas they had black or brown hair.
+In the live action adaptation, the wild colors were part of the main cast's transformations, but in their civilian personas they had black or brown hair.
 SM's influence on Japanese pop culture helped to spread the look and it now pervades all mediums (anime, manga, advertising, video games etc).
-The second is the idea that the artists are appropriating features from the exotic "other" (in this case Causcasians) into their character designs either for their own interests or for marketing purposes.
-To that point, the pervasiveness in Japanese pop-culture of physical features such as fair hair, blue or green eyes, pinkish skin and chiseled facial features which are not found amongst the homogenous population of Japan arguably suggests such features are considered fashionable, desirable and interesting.
-This was compounded exponentially over the last 60 years or so by the pervasive Western standards of beauty that infiltrated most cultures, including Japan, via Hollywood and the Euro/American fashion industry.
-This is overall more common with shoujo or josei series, because a lot of the earliest and most classic shoujo, such Candy Candy and Rose of Versailles, took place in Europe or America.
+The second is the idea that the artists are appropriating features from the exotic "other" (in this case Caucasians) into their character designs either for their own interests or for marketing purposes.
 On the other end of the spectrum from the Sailor Moon example, the creator of Naruto, Masashi Kishimoto, went on record saying he was happy Naruto was designed with blond spikey hair because after the series went international it made the character more relatable to western audiences.
 He later stated that for a live action version, they'd need to cast a white American actor to play Naruto (despite him being ethnically Japanese) to ensure a good likeness, so he's sticking with his story.
 Regardless of what they look like, assume that the character's race matches the original primary audience unless its heavily implied (through setting, culture, costume or Word of God) to be otherwise.
 That's true of all media that doesn't use Facial Profiling Eastern or Western, even Literature when you have to use your own imagination.
 But it can really be either explanation, or both.
 Without Word of God it can be hard tell, which is why some people unfamiliar with the concept come to the conclusion that Japanese people have rather a skewed sense of self-perception.
 Arguably started by Osamu Tezuka, whose art style was heavily influenced by the works of Walt Disney, Max and Dave Fleischer and other American cartoonists.
 However Big Anime Eyes do have a somewhat Asian slant to them and aren't as round as Big Disney Eyes and Big Looney Tune Eyes.
 That's part of the reason you don't confuse Red Hot Riding Hood or the Disney Princesses for anime characters, even Rapunzel.
 In part this trope has to do with the Default Human Being concept.
 Without obvious ethnic or gendered feature the audience will assume the character default to their culture's idea of the common human.
 This can be seen in the west with the featureless stickfigure depicting humanity as a whole and indicating white men specifically at once.
 Just as American animators will give Asian distinct features to indicate they're different from the European default, Japanese animators will often give European descended characters distinctions to make them different from the Japanese default, even if both defaults are functionally identical.
 Compare Ambiguously Brown (when someone has a noticeably different look from the rest of the main cast, but still no distinct giveaways or confirmed ethnicity), Only Six Faces (where there is little difference at all in character designs) and Humans Are White ("stateless" of course means skin ranging from pale to peachy).
 See also People of Hair Color.

 Exceptions to this trope: